Noiderate/SC1015-MINI_PROJECT/README.md

 ## Machine Learning Models

 ### Random Forest and Neural network Models
+Although not producing the best results, we learnt a lot about random forests and neural networks models and how they work.
+The basics behind random forest are that it uses predictions of several decision trees to improve accuracy and control over-fitting.
+It is being used as it is flexible to categorical variables and it is efficient at large scale datasets such as ours.
+Neural network functions like a human brain, specifically designed to recognize patterns and solve complex problems in a way that mimics human thinking

 - [Jupyter Notebook - r_forest.ipynb](https://github.com/Caven-Chew/SC1015-MINI_PROJECT/blob/main/r_forest.ipynb)
 - [Jupyter Notebook - r_forest2.ipynb](https://github.com/Caven-Chew/SC1015-MINI_PROJECT/blob/main/r_forest2.ipynb)
 - [Jupyter Notebook - r_forest3.ipynb](https://github.com/Caven-Chew/SC1015-MINI_PROJECT/blob/main/r_forest3.ipynb)